PoyoP0yo/m/process3.md

 Good specialized projects involve an AI model, whether that be making one or pulling requests of a low cost ChatGPT model.
 Create a solution to a problem you have currently, such as deciding what to get at a restaurant or cafe.
 Make sure that the problem you are solving would benefit most from using an AI.
 Some example projects can be found [here](https://www.youtube.com/watch?v=MFSFcPsMsuE).
 A tutorial for implementing ChatGPT in Python can be found [here](https://realpython.com/chatgpt-api-python/).

 # Hands-On Experience at Hackathons
 Hackathons provide collaboration skills and experience with creating a project under a small time window.
-They also provide useful hands-on experience with using AI and frameworks with room to experiment.
+They are a great place to gain a lot of hands-on experience with using AI and frameworks with room to experiment.
 Networking at one is as easy as talking to some of the judges or team members you find there.

 Follow the [@uwb_hacks Instagram](https://www.instagram.com/uwb_hacks/) for updates about the yearly hackathon.
 Join the hackathon.
-Enter with a team of people you don't know[medium].
-Create a group with a diverse set of skills.
-Some tips to do well at the hackathon with your team can be found [here](https://levelup.gitconnected.com/how-to-win-a-hackathon-ee740c6d47db).
+Enter with a team of people you don't know to stay focused [4].
+Create a group with a diverse set of skills to split up tasks.
+Some tips for success at the hackathon with your team can be found [here](https://theinnovationmode.com/the-innovation-blog/survival-guide-for-hackathon-participants).

 # Extra Certifications to Get
-In terms of overall impact on a resume, certifications are mostly an extra bonus for employers [4][5].
+In terms of overall impact on a resume, certifications are mostly an extra bonus for employers [6][7].
 However, having one or more on the resume will still give extra consideration to a resume.
 They provide another tangible way to show your experience and knowledge.

 Get the [Google Cloud ML Engineer certification](https://cloud.google.com/learn/certification/machine-learning-engineer), an [AWS ML](https://aws.amazon.com/certification/certified-machine-learning-engineer-associate/) or [Azure ML](https://learn.microsoft.com/en-us/credentials/certifications/azure-ai-fundamentals/) certification, or [Andrew Ng's ML courses](https://www.andrewng.org/courses).